anvilistas/anvil-test/README.rst

 The library contains a module of functions which you can import to use within your testing suite.

-Example code using pytest to login to an anvil and run a trivial (failing)
+Example code using pytest to login to an anvil app and run a trivial (failing)
 test:

 .. code-block::